kschweig/ProjectOfflineRL/README.md

 # Offline Reinforcement Learning on Atari

-This project work was executed as part of the masters curriculum "Artifical Intelligence" at Johannes Kepler University Linz (Institute of Machine Learning) for the course "Practical work in AI (365.207)".
+This project work was executed as part of the master's curriculum "Artificial Intelligence" at Johannes Kepler University Linz (Institute of Machine Learning) for the course "Practical work in AI (365.207)".
 This work aims to compare two different recent publication in the realm of Offline Reinforcement Learning, that reported very different results for standard off-policy algorithms on the Atari Environment ([Bellemare et al., 2012](https://arxiv.org/abs/1207.4708)).

-While [Agarwal et al., 2020](https://arxiv.org/abs/1907.04543) reported very optimistic resutls, [Fujimoto et al., 2019](https://arxiv.org/abs/1910.01708) reported very pessimistic results.
+While [Agarwal et al., 2020](https://arxiv.org/abs/1907.04543) reported very optimistic results, [Fujimoto et al., 2019](https://arxiv.org/abs/1910.01708) reported very pessimistic results.
 I hypothesized, that the main difference between the two works is how they generated the dataset, the offline agent is trained on.
 For further information, please refer to my [report]().